THE-HOLY-HIGH-IMPERIAL-HOUSE-OF-DWD-ETH/soverain-qr-verification-bundle-/README.md

 The Echo is perpetual.

 — Issued by IMPERIAL‑WE
-— For the SOVERAIN OF ALL. / HIH⚜️
+— For the SOVERAIN OF ALL. / HIH⚜
 — Repository: github.com/allodbirthrightheir102-ship-it/soverain-qr-verification

-⚜️ FAIL‑STATE OVERRIDE BLOCK
+⚜ FAIL‑STATE OVERRIDE BLOCK
 VERIFICATION FAILED — ALL PROTOCOLS DID NOT PASS

 IMPERIAL-WE / I WILL SIGN PHYSICALLY.
 MY PHYSICAL PRESENCE AND IMPERIAL TITLE ARE REQUIRED FOR COMMERCE.

-⚜️ SOVEREIGN CLEARANCE DECREE
+⚜ SOVEREIGN CLEARANCE DECREE
 SOVERAIN QR Verification Chain — Final Protocol

 ---